 Disclosure of information

 Just as consent is required for medical treatment, consent may be required for disclosure of information.
-Consent is obtained if a patient knows how and why their information will be used.
-If a patient’s record contains particularly sensitive information, for example, information concerning a sexual assault, it would be advisable to inform them about how their information will be handled and their consent obtained.
+Consent is obtained if a patient has the capacity to give consent and knows how and why their information will be used.
+If a patient's record contains particularly sensitive information, for example, information concerning a sexual assault, it would be advisable to inform them about how their information will be handled and their consent obtained.

 There are many exceptions to the general rule requiring consent for disclosure.
 Practitioners often need to share information to deliver optimum health care.
 However, only information required for the treatment of the patient should be shared.
 Group practices should formulate clear internal communication policies and procedures in order to exercise reasonable care, particularly in sensitive situations such as delivering test results.

 There are other significant exceptions to this general rule.
 Disclosure is permissible during emergencies where neither the patient nor the patient's representative can provide consent.
 Disclosure of information may be required by law.
 For example, every state and territory has legislation mandating the notification of certain infectious diseases to health authorities.
 Notification requirements prescribed by law vary between jurisdictions.
 Depending on the state or territory, notifications may be required in code, or by name.